Ae3232/headless-cms/content/for-talents/_index.md

 findTeamSubTitle2: ''
 findTeamDescription2: "<p></p>"
 findTeamButton2: ''
-description: СoTeams is a collaborative platform where IT talents earn and team up to work on projects of their choice.
+description: СoTeams is a collaborative platform where IT talents build teams and find software development projects to work on.
 Direct collaboration with clients.
 topsectiondescription: CoTeams is where IT talents nurture their specific skills and work with people they like, and leaders build and manage powerful remote teams.
 menu: